 The Moral Economy of Child Welfare

-From an analysis of construction of potential clients’ moral status in policy documents, I wanted to address child welfare itself in moral terms.
+Social work is generally linked to the idea of helping others.
+What does this mean i practice?
+From an analysis of the construction of potential clients’ moral status in policy documents, I wanted to address child welfare itself in moral terms.
 In “A Cry for Care But not Justice: Embodied Vulnerabilities and the Moral Economy of Child Welfare”, I discuss child welfare from the perspective of anthropological re-readings of the concept of moral economy, feminist theory of embodiment and intersectionality, and critical childhood studies.
-Social work is generally linked to the idea of helping others.
-What does this mean?
+This work addresses injustices in childhoods that remain unrecognised and not responded to in child welfare practice.

-I primarily identify a moral economy of care (see Watters, 2007) which translates this will to help into will to care.
-I discuss how such a moral economy downplays rights discourses, social justice issues and “embodied vulnerabilities” like racism, sexual and gender-based violence in childhoods and other violations of children’s bodily integrity.
+I primarily identify a moral economy of care (see Watters, 2007) which translates this “will to help” into the will to care.
+I discuss how such a moral economy downplays rights discourses, social justice issues and “embodied vulnerabilities” like exposure to racism, sexual and gender-based violence in childhoods and other violations of children’s bodily integrity.

 Moral responses is a phrase often used in this study, which tries to capture that which is worthy of a response and, at the same time, how to respond to it.
 There are some examples of the moral positions discussed above where disadvantaged and agentic children are problematised and helped in ways that make the child into the very problem that should be resolved.
-A child who “cries for help”, thus, is responded to with medical, psychological and otherwise individual care, at best.
-The analysis above on moral status applies to parents too because as I discuss in this article, in assessments of parents that are coded as non-Swedish, gender-based violence becomes more possible to imagine.
+A child who “cries for help”, thus, may be responded to with medical, psychological and otherwise individual care, at best.
 While care (medicalisation) underpins the moral economy studied, the article also gives examples of how social justice issues and care are mobilised differently in relation to different families.

 An article titled “A Cry for Care, But not for Justice” does not mean that I want to replace care with justice.
 Justice, when mobilised in the analysed material, is punitive rather than considering social justice issues.
-This is what I call unjust justice.
+This is what I in the dissertation refer to as “unjust justice”.
 Others would perhaps stress the need of another kind of moral economy of care – from a health-and therapy-oriented care (omvårdnad) to care as social support (omsorg).
 However, this study calls for a recognition of power relations, and therefore towards a moral economy of social justice.

 Source: Knezevic, Z (2020b) A Cry for Care But not Justice: Embodied Vulnerabilities and the Moral Economy of Child Welfare.
 Affilia, 35(2): 231-245.